---- Detectives and officers don't write reports the exact moment that they are doing an investigation.
+Detectives and officers don't write reports the exact moment that they are doing an investigation.
 These are generally done as soon as they have time by using their notes.
-It's possible that Wiegert find out that this number was given to Auto Trader by Steven Avery to schedule an appointment.
-He could have originally wrote it down as Tom Janda but discovered that it was Steven calling prior to writing his report.
+It's possible that Wiegert found out that this number was given to Auto Trader by Steven Avery to schedule an appointment.
+He could have originally written it down as Tom Janda but discovered that it was Steven calling prior to writing his report.

 Conspiracy Theorists Unite

-8. Why did Earl Avery call Steven at 7a.m. of the morning that the Rav4 was found?
+8. Why did Earl Avery call Steven at 7 a.m. on the morning that the Rav4 was found?

-10. Why was Pam Sturm the only one to be given a camera and a personal number to Sheriff Pagel?
+10. Why was Pam Sturm the only one to be given a camera and a personal number for Sheriff Pagel?

 The truth is that we will probably never know the reality of what happened on October 31, 2005.
-Until something new develops, we have to accept that Steven Avery is guilty of the crimes of which he has been charged.
+Until something new develops, we have to accept that Steven Avery is guilty of the crimes for which he has been charged.
 People will continue to debate this case for as long as it remains in the public eye.
-In fact, Making a Murderer 2 is scheduled to debut on Netflix sometime in late 2017.
+In fact, Making a Murderer 2 was released in 2018, and there may even be a third season.
 This will probably fire up the debates to a fever pitch all over again.